Follow Us

 Academics

 This multifaceted program includes a total amount of approximately 45 hours, that ultimately grants 4 credits.
-A portion of the course hours will be devoted to a fun crash course of French and Dutch (the two official languages spoken in Brussels) to give students the chance to get a taste of this multilingual and multicultural reality, irregardless of the course offered for the term.
+A portion of the course hours will be devoted to a fun crash course of French and/or Dutch (the two official languages spoken in Brussels) to give students the chance to get a taste of this multilingual and multicultural reality, irregardless of the course offered for the term.

 The rest of the course work concentrates on one of the below course offerings, taught by SIS Intercultural Study Abroad faculty in Brussels.
 The course will include either visits to sites of interest in the community or a series of meetings with key stakeholders at the European level, civil society and representatives from NGOs.
 See the following descriptions for more about the courses.
 Please note: Both courses may not be offered each term, please check with SIS to find out which course will be offered each program.